cagataygurturk/docker-ssh-tunnel/README.md

 # Docker SSH Tunnel

-This Docker creates a simple SSH tunnel over a server.
-It is very useful when your container needs to access to an external protected resource.
-In this case this container might behave like a proxy to outer space inside your Docker network.
+This Docker creates a simple SSH tunnel to a remote server.

 ## Usage